Let us help you answer the question.

 Fortunately, help is here.

-Entries will be reviewed by a jury panel and three selected works will be publicly unveiled (via digital and/or print representation) at the Illinois Council on Problem Gambling Conference in May, and featured on the Are you Really Winning website and social media channels.
-A stipend of $2,500, $1,500, or $500 will be given to the three selected artists, who are invited to attend the public unveiling and media event at the conference, which will be held on May 15-18 at the Double Tree Hilton Libertyville-Mundelein.
+Entries were reviewed by a jury panel and three selected works were publicly unveiled (via digital and/or print representation) at the Illinois Council on Problem Gambling Conference in May and featured on the Are You Really Winning? website and social media channels.

 IL problem gambling assessment report